 I’m going to review the new film The Card Counter from immediate memory; usually the opportunity to watch again, especially those key moments where a theme or even just a detail the writer’s argument can lean upon requires exact knowledge.
 However, I think in this case it will be fine; after all, Bill Tillich aka William Tell, the protagonist played by Oscar Isaac, lives a life half in memory himself.
 Still, the subject isn’t easy, in part because I also have to slay some tedious slanders of the film that are floating around the poker scene.
 What’s especially hard on the us, is that Paul Schrader’s latest masterpiece on suffering comes not to please but to upset our little community of card playing – if the film is about us at all.

-“Wat,” our village idiots, some very smart people, and most unfortunately of all, the social media influencers, say: “it’s a poker movie, but we don’t count cards!
+“Wat!
+It’s a poker movie, but we don’t count cards!
 Snarf snarf snarf.”
-A little ungenerous, given we count combinations, but I guess so many of us don’t that we give the game away a little as to our level of play, if not our interpretive ability of a full-length movie.
+A little ungenerous, the poker hive, given we count combinations, but I guess so many of us don’t that we give the game away a little as to our level of play, if not our interpretive ability for a full-length movie.
 That’s argumentative, I will admit, because names do matter.
-However, it’s really not that much of stretch to actually understand what is going on: the film, as poker journalist Chad Holloway noted, does explain the title in the most literal sense, the one that is apparently very important to us on-spectrum card junkies.
+However, it’s really not that much of stretch to actually understand what is going on: the film, as poker journalist Chad Holloway noted, does explain the title in the most literal sense, the one that is apparently very important to us on-spectrum card junkie literalists.

 These devices, these character motivations, are understated and criticized by reviewers, but true to Schrader’s style.
 After all, Raging Bull, which Schrader wrote, one of the most poignant movies ever, barely explains anything – it is written and directed as an hallucination set to arias and music, an art film that is so good, so well executed that the audience forgets they’ve been tricked into loving an essentially flat character.
 Scorsese himself acknowledged this with satisfaction when it was pointed out; might want to think about that next time you pass judgement on an ambitious project that didn’t tickle you the way you demand.
 However, that’s not even the beginning of the point about the title.